sherwyn33/InAppBillingPluginExtended/README.md

 A simple In-App Purchase plugin for .NET MAUI and Windows to query item information, purchase items, restore items, and more.
 Since the original In-App Billing plugin is set to read only, this plugin is a fork to enable windows subscription support and to keep the plugin up to date.

-Subscriptions are supported on iOS, Android, and Mac and Windows.

-dotnet add package Plugin.InAppBilling.Extended

 ## Important Version Information
 * v9 Forked version now supports Windows subscriptions.
 ConsumePurchaseAsync now requires a quantity argument.
 * v8 now supports .NET 8+ .NET MAUI and Windows Apps.